Rain garden: Vegetation

 Chosen vegetation needs to respect site constraints and limitations, and especially should not impede the primary function of bioretention.
 Trees under power lines, or that up-heave sidewalks when soils become moist, or whose roots seek out and clog drainage tiles can cause expensive damage.
 Trees generally contribute to bioretention sites the most when they are located close enough to tap moisture in the rain garden depression, yet do not excessively shade the garden and allow for evaporation.
 That said, shading open surface waters can reduce excessive heating of vegetative habitats.
 Plants tolerate inundation by warm water for less time than they tolerate cold water because heat drives out dissolved oxygen, thus a plant tolerant of early spring flooding may not survive summer inundation.

+Maintenance

+Maintenance is critical when it comes to preserving the performance of a rain garden over time.
+It allows early identification of issues such as sediment accumulation, erosion or blocked inlets and outlets.
+The different maintenance activities include removing debris from the inlet and outlet structures, checking for erosion channelization and verifying that stormwater drains from the system within the intended timeframe.
+Ponding beyond 48 hours or channelization may indicate clogging which is one of the most common challenges associated with rain gardens.
+It happens when fine sediments accumulate at the surface of the soil media and reduce infiltration rates.
+Outlets and underdrains also commonly get clogged by sediments and debris.
+These components require regular inspection.